matthewfcarlson/matthewfcarlson.github.io/content/projects/woodlang/index.md

 This behavior might be acceptable for some people.
 But the advantage of the node system is that it is accessible for non programmers and visually makes sense.

+I'll likely be doing a part two in the future talking about progress, but if this goes the way I imagine, it will likely have its own docs and website (probably as part of the repo itself).